thu-nics/CLAP-triangle-counting/README.md

 sh CAM_run.sh
 ```

-## Demonstraction of Force-based reorder
+## Demonstration of Force-based reorder
 This is the adjacency matrix of the graph in the process of force-based reorder.
 ![force-based demo](https://github.com/dubcyfor3/CLAP-triangle-counting/blob/main/force-based%20demo.gif)